bdeckard92/dupUT/02-Lesson-Plans/20-React/README.md

 ## Module Challenge

 For the [Module 20 Challenge](../../01-Class-Content/20-React/02-Challenge/README.md), students will build a single-page portfolio page in React using the skills and techniques covered in the async material.
 The portfolio page will feature a header area with navigation, a content area, and a footer.
-The portfolio will contain sections titled About Me, Portfolio, Contact, and Resume.
+The portfolio will contain sections titled "About Me", "Portfolio", "Contact", and "Resume".

 Students must know how to implement the following skills in order to succeed in this week's Challenge: